greenwoodad/iconcheck/README.md

 # iconcheck

-iconcheck is a bash script for monitoring ICON-NMR sessions on mutiple NMR instruments using [rsync](https://download.samba.org/pub/rsync/rsync.html).
+iconcheck is a bash script for monitoring ICON-NMR sessions on multiple NMR instruments using [rsync](https://download.samba.org/pub/rsync/rsync.html).
 It copies IconDriverDebug and Inmracct files over from remote machines via SSH and checks them for new errors.
 If errors are found, it assembles them into log files and sends alert emails to the user and/or